 Welcome to GL/SP/COMS 4608 3.0 Narratives in/of Costa Rica.
 Individuals, Communities and their Voices

 In this course we explore local narrative environments.
-The narratives we cover range between fiction and non-fiction and include community narratives, life stories, and various other narrative forms and practices.
-Offered in Las Nubes, York University’s York’s EcoCampus, the course focuses on the narrative life of Costa Rica, specifically on that of the Biological Corridor Alexander Skutch.
+The narratives we cover include community narratives, life stories, our own travel narratives, and various other narrative forms and practices.

-During the course we meet with different communities to hear the stories that are important and meaningful to them, how these stories represent them, and how they are linked to others and to their environments.
+During the course we meet with different communities, particularly from the Biological Corridor Alexander Skutch, to hear the stories that are important and meaningful to them, how these stories represent them, and how they are linked to others and to their environments.
 We reflect on individual and collective voices, and how such voices may differ from dominant narratives that may have been used to frame communities and their territories, activities, products, etc.

-The activities we do include hiking to explore the region and develop a sense of the place; meeting as a group to learn narratives strategies and practices (i.e. we offer autobiography, life story, chronicle and translation workshops); visiting indigenous communities, families, towns, markets; and conducting unstructured interviews and offering other opportunities for conversation and engagement.
+The activities we do include hiking to explore the region and develop a sense of the place; meeting as a group to learn narratives strategies and practices (i.e., we offer autobiography, life story and chronicle workshops); visiting indigenous communities, families, towns, markets; and conducting unstructured interviews and offering other opportunities for conversation and engagement.

 At the end of the course students produce a narrative work incorporating the experiences in Costa Rica and reflecting on the act of telling stories.
-Depending on students’ interests and skills, projects may involve writing a chronicle, a travel journal, a digital story, an audio podcast, a blog, a photo essay, etc. This will also be an opportunity to reflect on writing as an act of (self) knowledge and as a means of building archives of memory, articulating communities, and fostering empathy.
+Depending on students’ interests and skills, projects may involve writing a chronicle, a travel journal, a life story, a digital story, an audio podcast, a blog, a photo essay, etc. This will also be an opportunity to reflect on writing as an act of (self) knowledge and as a means of building archives of memory, articulating communities, and fostering empathy.

 These are some of the course activities: